LIFE PROCESSES -- I ( NUTRITION )

 :- On the basis of procuring food from their surroundings, there are two types of nutrition.

 a.
-Autotrophic b.
-Heterotrophic
+Autotrophic

-#-Autotrophic Mode of Nutrition
+-Autotrophic Mode of Nutrition

 :- A mode of nutrition in which organisms make their own food from simple inorganic materials